 Completing a Leading Aboriginal Education in Your School course will contribute 5 hours of NESA Registered PD addressing 1.4.2, 2.4.2, 3.7.2, 6.2.2, 7.2.2, 7.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

-Principals and aspiring principals, leading the implementation of Aboriginal Education in school communities.
+Principals and aspiring principals and teachers leading the implementation of Aboriginal Education in school communities.

 There will be a range of plenary, small group and workshop delivery modes.